bartificer/programming-by-stealth/docs/pbs129-eslint.md

 ![A screenshot of the Sleeps until Christmas code with wavy lines that indicate ESLint problems](./assets/pbs129-eslint/eslint-problems.png)

-If you click in each a wavy line, a little blue balloon-like icon is shown.
+If you click to the right of each wavy line, a little blue balloon-like icon is shown.

 ![A screenshot of the blue balloon-like icon that shows up when you click in a line of code](./assets/pbs129-eslint/eslint-blue-icon.png)